Provider rating

 For example, calculating EMA with an alpha=0.06 will eventually produce a metric close to an average value in the last 30 seconds.

-The rating algorithm take the prediction, the prices and produce new ratings every 5 seconds.
+The rating algorithm takes the prediction, the prices, incentives, and produce new ratings every 5 seconds.
 The ratings are calculated and stored on each dproxy independently, meaning the ratings could vary but not substantially.

 Performance prediction#